What Is a Heat Transfer Logo? Definition, Process, and Best Practices

 • Choose heat transfer when you want clear edges and branded consistency on blanks

-• Choose another approach when your substrate or design demands don’t match the transfer chemistry
+• Choose another approach when your fabric or design does not match the transfer chemistry

 • Always request a sample if your logo is complex or your fabric is unusual